Ichneutica eris: Description

-Habitat and geographic range
+Distribution and habitat

 This species is endemic to New Zealand and can be found throughout the South Island in alpine habitat.
 This species overlaps with the range of I. cana although it appears to be more restricted in range than that species.
-However I. eris can be found in the mountains surrounding Nelson whereas I. cana is not present in that locality.
+However, I. eris can be found in the mountains surrounding Nelson, whereas I. cana is not present in that locality.

-Life history
+Ecology

 Little is known of the life history of this species.
-However it is possible that the larvae exist on short alpine grasses and pupate on bare soil.
+However, it is possible that the larvae exist on short alpine grasses and pupate on bare soil.

-Behaviour

 Adults of this species are on the wing from November to February.
 This species also appears to be attracted to light.